VAT

 • transmit data from these invoices to the relevant national VAT authority’s electronic portal in real time.

 This obligation will cover certain cross-border supplies and acquisitions of goods and services as well as supplies subject to the mandatory domestic reverse charge.
-While the supplier should report data of the sale when the e-invoice is issued, the recipient should report the transaction within 5 days.
+While the supplier should report data of the sale when the e-invoice is issued or should be issued, the recipient should report the transaction within 5 days.

 Harmonization of DRR not achieved as initially proposed

-Domestic DRR should be harmonized with EU standards by 1 July 2030/1 January 2035
+Domestic DRR should be harmonized with EU standard by 1 July 2030/1 January 2035

 If MSs implement new domestic DRR after 1 January 2024, these should be harmonized with EU standards by 1 July 2030.
-Domestic DRR already in force or approved by the EU before 1 January 2024 (Italy, France, Poland, Germany, Romania and Belgium) should be harmonized with ViDA rules by 1 January 2035.
+Domestic DRR already in force or approved by the EU before 1 January 2024 (i.e., these in force in Italy, France, Poland, Germany, Romania and Belgium) should be harmonized with EU rules by 1 January 2035.

 Additional domestic VAT reporting requirements are allowed